 This is also why you pay taxes, for the authorities are God’s servants, who give their full time to governing.
 Give everyone what you owe him: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor.
 (Romans 13:6,7)

-We may not always agree with what our elected officials say or do, but that does not give us license to dishonor them with our speech.
+We may not always agree with what our elected officials say or do, but that does not give us a license to dishonor them with our speech.
 Little ears hear our conversations and learn from our example.
-In such matters we should always be prepared to testify to God’s truth, but do it with gentleness and respect (1 Peter 3:15).
+In such matters, we should always be prepared to testify to God’s truth, but do it with gentleness and respect (1 Peter 3:15).

 Good citizenship means being good stewards of the blessings God provides through earthly governments.

-In the United States we enjoy the privilege of being able to participate in government.
+In the United States, we enjoy the privilege of being able to participate in government.
 This is not a right, but a gift that God chose to give us at this time and place.
 One way to exercise this privilege is by voting.
 We can emphasize the importance of this to our children by participating at every opportunity.
 Remind your family that this privilege is not available in every country and does not guarantee it will always be available to us.